- Square Enix

 With Final Fantasy Tactics' fantastical score, Iwata and Sakimoto received Western attention for the first time.
 Soon after, their careers diverged and, while Sakimoto scored Vagrant Story, Iwata worked on further Ogre games, the horror RPG Baroque, and the Evolution duo of titles.
 However, he soon plunged to obscurity between 2000 and 2003, relying on sound manipulation roles on the Golgo 13 and Shadow Hearts series for his income.
 He therefore decided to help Sakimoto establish the game music production company Basiscape in 2002.

 While Iwata initially continued to work on minor projects, Basiscape increased his prolificacy and allowed him to participate in projects such as Stella Deus and Mushihimesama.
-Since Basiscape expanded into the most productive game music creation company, Iwata has produced acclaimed works on Wizardry Gaiden: Prisoners of the Battles, Fantasy Earth: Zero, Children of Mana, Final Fantasy XII, A.S.H. -Archaic Sealed Heat-, Grim Grimoire, Odin Sphere, Deltora Quest, Opoona, Coded Soul, and Elminage.
+Since Basiscape expanded into the most productive game music creation company, Iwata has produced acclaimed works on Wizardry Gaiden: Prisoners of the Battles, Fantasy Earth: Zero, Children of Mana, Final Fantasy XII, A.S.H. -Archaic Sealed Heat-, Grim Grimoire, Odin Sphere, Deltora Quest, Opoona, Coded Soul, Elminage, and Soul Calibur IV.
 Despite his secondary status, Iwata is a respected and experienced employee at Basiscape.